CELL-DGIST/HDZoo-official/README.md

-# HD Zoo: An open source for HD computing in PyTorch
+# HD Zoo: An open-source Implementation for Hyperdimensional Computing in PyTorch
 <p align="center"><img src="hdzoo.png" width="300" alt="HD zoo logo"/></p>

-Hyperdimensional Computing (HD Computing or HDC) is an alternative computing approach inspired by the human brain.
-Researchers are exploring HDC for its potential as an efficient learning method.
+Hyperdimensional Computing (HD Computing or HDC, a.k.a VSA) is an alternative computing approach inspired by the human brain.
+It is gaining attention for its potential as an efficient and robust learning method.

 The repository, HD Zoo, serves as a collection of classification learning algorithms, covering multiple academic papers.
-While HD Zoo may not encompass every essence of HDC literature, we hope it can at least offer a good enough overview of our previous work and provide a starting/reference point to devise new ideas in the field of HDC.
+While it may not encompass every essence of HDC literature, we hope it can at least offer a good enough overview of our previous work and provide a starting/reference point to devise new ideas in the field of HDC.
 For a list of the specific papers implemented in HD Zoo, please see the [Supported Algorithms section](#supported-algorithms).

-The implementations in HD Zoo are derived from various codes developed over a series of research studies in our research team, [CELL @ DGIST](https://cell.dgist.ac.kr/) (probably, some code would come from my old times at UCSD).
+The implementations in HD Zoo are derived from codebases developed over a series of research studies conducted by our research team, [CELL @ DGIST](https://cell.dgist.ac.kr/) (probably, some code would come from earlier work during my time at UCSD).
 We have assembled these in conjunction with the release of our latest publication, TrainableHD (DAC'23), the code for which is also included in this repository.

 Hope it helps!